SpellholdStudios/1pp/README.md

+## Compatibility

+This mod is designed to work on the following Infinity Engine games: Baldur's Gate II (BG2, or just SoA), with or without the Throne of Bhaal (ToB) expansion, the conversion projects Baldur's Gate Trilogy (BGT) and Baldur's Gate Tutu (Tutu), Icewind Dale (IWD) with or without either of its expansions, Heart of Winter (HoW) and Trials of the Luremaster (TotLM), and Icewind Dale II (IWD2).

+MYMOD is a WeiDU, and therefore should be compatible with all WeiDU mods.
+However, we cannot test every single one.
+If you encounter any bugs, please report them on the forum!

+BG2 and TOB players are also strongly recommended to download and install the <a href="http://www.gibberlings3.net/bg2fixpack/">BG2 Fixpack</a> before proceeding with the installation of this mod.</br></br>

 ## Installation

-Install as any other WeiDU mod.</br>

-During installation, you will be met with various plain text prompts allowing you to customise components to your liking.
-Please peruse the following to help you understand what is what.</br></br>
+#### Notes

+<em>If you've previously installed the mod, remove it before extracting the new version.
+To do this, run <strong>setup-1pp.exe</strong>, uninstall all previously installed components and delete the 1pp folder.</em>

+<em>When installing or uninstalling, <strong>do not close the <acronym title="Disk Operating System">DOS</acronym> window</strong> by clicking on the <strong>X</strong> button!
+Instead, press the <strong>Enter</strong> key whenever instructed to do so.</em>

+<em><strong>Disable any antivirus</strong> or other memory-resident software before installing this or any other mod.
+Some (particularly avast and Norton!) have a tendency to report false positives with mod activity, resulting in failed installs.</em>

+#### Warning: new installation process

-Variables needed for installation are read from 1pp-config-default.ini or 1pp-config.ini files.
+**As for version 4.2.0, variables needed for installation are read from 1pp-config-default.ini, or 1pp-config.ini files if it exists.**

 The previous version interrupted installation with plain text prompts allowing players to customise components to their liking (depending on which IE game the mod is installed for and already installed components).
-All those variables set during installation have been moved into 1pp-config-default.ini file in 1pp folder.
-This file provides a 'standard' installation.
-If players want to define their own customized installation, they have to modify the variables involved in 1pp-config-default.ini and save this file as 1pp-config.ini.
+All those variables set during installation have been moved into **_1pp-config-default.ini_** file in 1pp folder.
+This file provides a '_standard_' installation.

+If players want to define their own customized installation, they have to modify the variables involved in 1pp-config-default.ini and save this file as **_1pp-config.ini_**.

 The installation process will read both ini files and prioritize user values.
 If a value is not set or mismatched in 1pp-config.ini, the installation process will prevent any installation failure by reverting it back to its default value.

+#### Windows

+1pp for Windows is distributed as an extractable compressed archive and includes a <acronym title="Weimer Dialogue Utility">WeiDU</acronym> installer.

+Extract the contents of the mod archive into the folder of the game you wish to modify, using <a href="http://www.7-zip.org/download.html">7zip</a>, <a href="http://www.rarlab.com/download.htm">WinRAR</a>, or another file compression utility that handles .zip files.
+When properly extracted, your game directory will contain <strong>setup-1pp.exe</strong> and the folder <strong>1pp</strong>.
+To install, double-click <strong>setup-1pp.exe</strong> and follow the instructions on screen.

+You can run <strong>setup-1pp.exe</strong> in your game folder to reinstall, uninstall or otherwise change components.

+#### Note for Complete Uninstallation

+In addition to the methods above for removing individual components, you can completely uninstall the mod using <strong>setup-1pp --uninstall</strong> at the command line to remove all components without wading through prompts.</br></br>